argoproj-labs/argo-rollouts-manager/docs/crd_reference.md

 ```

-### RolloutManager example with metadata for the resources generatd
+### RolloutManager example with metadata for the resources generated

 You can provide labels and annotation for all the resources generated (Argo Rollouts controller, ConfigMap, etc.).